tlswg/tls13-spec/draft-ietf-tls-tls13.md

 DISCLAIMER: This is a WIP draft of TLS 1.3 and has not yet seen significant security analysis.

+... but everyone should use TLS everywhere anyway.

 RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH
 The source for this draft is maintained in GitHub.
 Suggested changes should be submitted as pull requests at